Skip to content

 3. Consider SSD Storage: Faster disk access improves search performance

-4. Regular Maintenance: Update the Docker image and dependencies
+4. Regular Maintenance: Keep the package and Node.js updated

 Security Considerations